MicrosoftDocs/visualstudio-docs/docs/devinit/devinit-json.md

 ---
 # devinit configuration file

 The `.devinit.json` file defines the system-wide dependencies that your application needs in order to run and build.
-System-wide dependencies are things like Node, SQL server, IIS, RabbitMQ, docker etc. The sort of things you would normally install on your dev box that aren't installed by a specific repo.
+System-wide dependencies are things like Node.js, SQL Server, IIS, RabbitMQ, Docker, etc. These are the sort of things you would normally install on your dev box that aren't installed by a specific repo.
 It's not a place to define app specific dependencies like you would in package managers such as NuGet or NPM.
 It is, however, a place to define that you need those package managers.

 ## File location